At a glance

 What do the kidneys do?

 - Control blood pressure by releasing renin (an enzyme).
 When blood pressure drops and kidneys don’t receive enough blood, renin is released which causes the blood vessels to contract (tighten).
-When blood vessels contract, blood pressure goes up.
+When the blood vessels contract, blood pressure goes up.

 - Kidneys filter waste products and excess water from the blood.
 The cleaned blood stays in the body and the waste products leave the body in urine.